jonfreibr/WeatherAlerts/README.md

 ### Customization

-Update the dictionary in walerts.json to include the locations you want to monitor.
+Update the dictionary in walerts.cfg to include the locations you want to monitor.
 They will be displayed in the order entered.